Romance and Italian Philology in the Digital Turn

 Attività didattica

 The PhD course provides specific preparation in terms of textual philology and the application of IT tools applied to text processing, with a rate of methodological and interdisciplinary innovation that allows access to a plurality of job opportunities, in a world in which digital textuality increasingly requires new skills.
-The teaching activity of the Doctoral Course is divided into courses and seminars, according to the tradition of the Scuola Normale, and also includes research periods both at the other affiliated centers and at the laboratories involved in the widespread network of collaborations that the agreements allow to activate in Italy and abroad.
-PhD students will annually agree on a study plan with the PhD Coordinator to be presented to the Class Council.
-This document will specify the research and training activities planned for the current academic year.
-PhD students must attend and pass the exams corresponding to the courses followed. at least three courses (120 hours of frontal lessons) and pass the corresponding exams.
-The courses should be chosen in order to broaden the students' background and deepen specific aspects related to the doctoral thesis project.
-At the end of the first year it is expected that students, in close consultation with the Coordinator and with the approval of the Class Council, choose the supervisor and the project of their Thesis.
-At the end of the second year, students must submit a written report (called pre-thesis) relating to the research carried out and the results achieved up to that moment, accompanied by any publications produced.
-The pre-thesis works will be discussed during an oral presentation in front of a group of experts appointed by the Class Council.
-Students will then be admitted to the third and fourth year, during which the research must be completed and condensed into a thesis.
-Finally, agreements are envisaged with some of the most advanced European centers on the subject, primarily with the Ecole Nationale des Chartes in Paris and with King's College London.
+The teaching activity of the Doctoral Course is divided into courses and seminars, according to the tradition of the Scuola Normale, and also includes workshops and research periods both at the other affiliated centers and at the laboratories involved in the network of collaborations that the agreements allow to activate in Italy and abroad.
+Each PhD student is supervised by two professors and, depending on the needs of the research project, may be involved in a co-tutorship agreement with a European university.
+PhD students will annually agree on a study plan, that will specify the research and training activities planned for the current academic year.
+During the first year, PhD students must attend to at least three courses at the Scuola Normale (120 hours of frontal lessons) and pass the corresponding exams.
+Subsequently, a range of training opportunities opens up for them, with the possibility of continuing their studies with research periods at associated institutions.
+Depending on research requirements, more extended periods of study and research at other Italian and foreign institutions are suggested, first and foremost at the Ecole Nationale des Chartes in Paris and at King's College London, with which specific agreements are envisaged.
+At the end of each year, PhD students must attend an interview for admission to the following year: they must present the content of a report on the progress of their research activities to a jury appointed by the Board of professors.